meldig/pdal-parallelizer/README.md

 # PDAL-PARALLELIZER

-A simple commandline app for parallelize your pdal treatments on point clouds
+A simple commandline app to parallelize your pdal pipelines on point clouds

 # Installation
 ### Using Pip